A Tutorial on 5G Positioning: Simulation Experiments

 The location accuracy is known to depend on two main factors: the statistics of the measurement errors $n_{i}$ in \eqref{eq:measurement_single} and the geometric arrangement of the \acp{BS} with respect to the \ac{UE}, referred to as geometric factor \cite{kaplan_understanding_2006}.
-In our analyses, we investigate both of them by analyzing the measurement statistics (e.g., the standard deviation $\sigma_{n}=\text{std}(n_{i})$) and the variation of the location error ellipse over the space.
+In our analyses, we investigate both of them by analyzing the measurement statistics and the variation of the location error ellipse over the space.